-Jagatheesh is a Political science student with special love for History and polity around the world.
+Jagatheesh is interested in reading Political science with History around the world.

 History of Jammu and Kashmir